 However, there’s a caveat: the SBA announced on April 6 that instead of automatically receiving the initial amount of $10,000 as an advance, business owners may only receive $1,000 per employee on the advance, up to a maximum of $10,000.

 Businesses can receive loans of up to $2 million.
 The loan comes with a 3.75% interest rate for businesses and 2.75% for nonprofits.
 If you receive an EIDL before the Paycheck Protection Program becomes available, you can refinance your existing loan through the PPP.
 This might make the loan eligible for forgiveness.

 Once you apply for the loan—which you can do by visiting this site—you can request the advance to cover costs while waiting to receive the rest of the funds.
 The SBA must distribute the advance within three days of approving the loan application.

 It’s also important to know that you can apply for both an EIDL loan and a PPP loan—but you must use the two different buckets of funds for different purposes.
 For example, if you cover your employees’ wages with EIDL, you cannot use your PPP loan to do the same.

 All businesses that were impacted by COVID-19 and had a 50% decrease in gross receipts are eligible for a 50% refundable payroll tax credit against the employer portion of Social Security tax on wages paid up to $10,000 during the pandemic period.

-For businesses with more than 100 employees, the credit can be claimed for team members who are not currently working because of the crisis, but are being retained.
+Businesses with more than 100 employees can claim the credit for team members who are not currently working, but retained.
 For businesses with 100 or fewer employees, the credit can be claimed for all employees.

 Visit the IRS’ page on the employee retention credit to learn more about how to claim it.